 To Delete Multiple Groups

 Directory groups expire after one year unless they are renewed.
-When a group expires, it becomes disabled.
-At that point, all group functions stop working except the ability to find the group when searching the directory.
+When a group expires, it becomes deactivated.
+At that point, group functions stop working, including delivering email to group members.
 Mail sent to the group will be returned to the sender as undeliverable; the error message will say that the group does not exist.
 If the group is used for authorization (for example, to allow access to a restricted web page), the authorization will fail.

 The group owner(s) and the ITS Service Center can renew expired groups that are disabled.

-You renew a disabled group the same way you renew any group that you own—by clicking a Renew Group button.
+You renew a deactivated group the same way you renew any group that you own—by clicking the Recover button.